Want to peruse retro England shirts? Read on…

 England manager Ron Greenwood announced his retirement immediately after the tournament.

-Or there is the 1987 – 90 third shirt, this rare blue third shirt was never actually worn by the full England side in a competitive or friendly match.
-It looks great and is very collectable (and I had one of these as a kid but never kept it!).
+Or there is the 1987 – 90 third shirt (above right), this rare blue third shirt was never actually worn by the full England side in a competitive or friendly match.
+It looks great and is very collectible (and I had one of these as a kid but never kept it!).

 This was a mixed period for England as they massively under-performed at Euro 88, losing all three of their group games including a 1-0 defeat to Republic of Ireland.